diliphebballi/Data_Science_Blogpost/README.md

 3) What factors affect the price of a property most?

 The findings of this analysis can be found in the blog post: https://diliphebballi.medium.com/a-look-at-seattle-housing-data-on-airbnb-ba41a3e495b4

+# Libraries
+The following libraries are used in the notebook: numpy pandas matplotlib seaborn

+# Files
+Airbnb_Seattle_Analysis.ipynb - This file is a J